wamaithajoy/DevTrack/README.md

 ## Features

-User Registration & Authentication – Secure login and authentication using JWT.
+User Registration & Authentication – JWT is used for Secure login and authentication.

-Project Tracking – Log commits, API requests, errors, and response times.
+Project Tracking – Record commits, API requests, errors, and response times.

 Real-Time Updates – Automatically updates tracking data with the latest stats.

-Streak Tracking – Keeps a daily streak for consistency and motivation.
+Streak Tracking – Maintains a daily streak for consistency and motivation.

 ## Tech Stack